Lexicon Lane: A Word-Sleuthing Adventure

 Yes!
 Organized groups of 20–50 people may make reservations Wednesday–Monday.
 The price is $1000 for a private 2-hour Lexicon Lane experience.
 Group visits must be requested at least a month in advance.
 We cannot guarantee admission for groups without a reservation.
 Contact us if you have any questions.

-We have a limited number of cases available per session.
-Reserving your case online will ensure you get the day and time of your choice.
+We have a limited number of puzzle cases available per session.
+Reserving your puzzle case online will ensure you get the day and time of your choice.

 No. Visitors can experience Lexicon Lane without visiting the museum.
 We recommend reserving passes to the museum along with your Lexicon Lane experience and visiting the museum after Lexicon Lane.
 Limited walk-up passes for the museum may be available day-of.